-Since 30 March 2018, the Gaza Strip has witnessed an enormous increase in Palestinian casualties in the context of mass demonstrations taking place along Israel’s perimeter fence with Gaza.
-The demonstrations have occurred as part of the ‘Great March of Return’, a series of mass protests, expected to continue up to 5 June.
-The large number of casualties among unarmed Palestinian demonstrators, including a high percentage of demonstrators hit by live ammunition, has raised concerns about excessive use of force by Israeli troops.
-Gaza's health sector is struggling to cope with the mass influx of casualties, due to years of blockade, internal divide and a chronic energy crisis, which have left essential services in Gaza barely able to function.
+Since 30 March 2018, the Gaza Strip has witnessed a significant increase in Palestinian casualties in the context of mass demonstrations taking place along Israel’s perimeter fence with Gaza.
+The demonstrations have occurred as part of the ‘Great March of Return’, a series of mass protests, expected to continue up to 15 May.
+The large number of casualties among unarmed demonstrators, including a high percentage of demonstrators hit by live ammunition, has raised concerns about excessive use of force.
+Gaza’s health sector has struggled to cope with the mass influx of casualties, due to years of blockade, internal divide and a chronic energy crisis, which have left essential services in Gaza barely able to function.

 - Rapid deployment of quality-assured emergency medical teams to conduct complex lifesaving surgery.

 - Procurement of essential drugs, disposables and medical equipment to ensure accurate diagnostics and treatment of the injured.

 - Increase the number and presence of civil society partners to document possible human rights violations.

 - Legal aid to address restrictions impeding medical patients from receiving treatment outside Gaza.